billywkim/Air_Travel_Analysis/README.md

 For our project, we decided to use PGAdmin SQL as our database.
 PGAdmin SQL is a powerful and scalable database management database system which means it can handle large amounts of data and high volumes of transactions.
 It is also compatible with a wide range of tools and technologies making it easy to integrate with other systems and applications which will be useful when connecting to our Machine Learning Model.

+A screenshot can be seen below using the <b>join method</b> on PGAdmin SQL.

 ![SQL_Table_Schema](https://github.com/billywkim/Final_Project/blob/main/Resources/Screenshots/SQL_Tables_Schema.PNG)